We have an annual subscription for our members and we heartily welcome new members.

 He decides to set about working his way up the family tree until he inherits that Gascoyne fortune by the simple expedient of murdering those members of the family that are in his way.
 And, besides having his eyes set on the Gascoyne title, he also has his eye on Sibella –the extrovert, sexy sister of Archie’s best friend Grahame Hallward, as well as Edith Gascoyne, and a nursery maid.
 Life’s never simple, is it?

-For more information on the characters and audition / reherasal details, please click here.
+For more information on the characters and audition / rehearsal details, please click here.